Sauhard74/Ell-ena/docs/ai-integration.md

-# AI Integration in Ell-ena
+# AI Integration Plan for Ell-ena

-This document details the AI components integrated into Ell-ena, explaining how language models, audio processing, and knowledge graphs work together to create an intelligent assistant experience.
+This document outlines my plan for integrating AI technologies into Ell-ena, explaining how I intend to use language models, audio processing, and knowledge graphs to create an intelligent assistant experience.

-## Overview of AI Components
+## Planned AI Components

-Ell-ena incorporates several AI technologies:
+Ell-ena will incorporate several AI technologies:

 1. **Large Language Models (LLMs)**: For natural language understanding and generation
 2. **Speech-to-Text**: For audio transcription and meeting summaries